 But it's often tough to find a font that falls somewhere in-between classy and dramatic -- particularly when you're not willing to pay for an experienced calligrapher.

-We’ve compiled 15 of the best calligraphy fonts we found online.
+We've compiled 17 of the best calligraphy fonts we found online, all of which are considered western calligraphy.
 These fonts are subtle, professional, and eye-catching.
-Best of all, they’re free, so you can download and try them all before picking your favorite.
+Best of all, they're free, so you can download and try them all before picking your favorite.

 Most of these fonts are for personal use only, but some of them are available for commercial projects.
 Below each font, we'll specify whether it's free for personal or commercial use -- however, if you're considering using the font for commercial purposes, please read the font's individual licensing agreement.